jkanyi-web/Portfolio-Microverse/README.md

 ### Prerequisites <a name="prerequisites"></a>

-In order to run this project you need to create a repository.
+In order to run this project you need to have a code editor and a browser.

 ### Setup <a name="about-project"></a>

-Create a .github/workflows folder and add a copy of .github/workflows/linters.yml to that folder.
+Clone my GitHub repository inside a local folder.

 ### Install <a name="install"></a>

-Run npm install --save-dev hint@7.x npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x
+Run 'npm install --save-dev hint@7.x' and,
+'npm install --save-dev stylelint@13.x stylelint-scss@3.x stylelint-config-standard@21.x stylelint-csstree-validator@1.x' to install project dependencies.

 ### Usage <a name="usage"></a>

-To catch programming errors,stylistic errors,bugs and suspicious constructs.

-### Run tests <a name="run-tests"></a>

-npx stylelint "**/*.{css,scss}"

-### Deployment <a name="deployment"></a>

-You can deploy this project using Chrome Browser
+In order to use this project, open the "index.html" file on the browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>